 Don’t miss out on what grads miss most.

-The College of Engineering has over 30,000 alumni.
+The College of Engineering has over 30,000 alumni, working all around the globe — and even in space.
 Learn about the most important elements of their undergraduate experience, and be sure to load up on the good stuff while you’re here.

 Expand your circle, learn new skills, make an impact through humanitarian projects, and put your ideas to the test in national and international competitions.
 Choose from a variety of clubs, societies, and other organizations in the College of Engineering, many of which are student chapters of national and international professional associations.
 If you want to explore university opportunities, start with Student Leadership and Involvement.

 The Center for Diversity and Inclusion supports and empowers students who have traditionally been denied equal opportunities in the field of engineering.

 You can make real contributions to faculty-led research projects and collaborate with graduate students and fellow undergrads across campus and at other universities.
 You can also pursue a project of your own and earn the distinction of OSU Undergraduate Research Fellow, with a notation on your transcript.

 Some students receive grant funding for research and publish their findings before they graduate.

 You can even become involved in research as early as your first year.
 There are many programs on campus that help you get involved in research, such as the URSA Program and the STEM Leaders Program.
 Alternatively, you could also reach out to any faculty member to see if they’re hiring undergraduate researchers.